geilian/Dungeon-and-Bride-Map-Mod/README.md

 - Compatible with the Japanese version.
 If there is no other localization, Japanese will be displayed by default
 - Adjusted the location of Village and refined some map displays

+Currently known bugs:
+1. The map icon should not appear in the upper right corner of the dungeon map when in town.
+2. Bug of no animation for character icon when opening a large map in the wilderness (fixed)
+3. At present, the dungeons will be displayed according to the exploration progress, but the towns can only be displayed in advance for the time being.(fixed)

+Update plan:
+1. Quest guidance.
+2. Optimize map and icon details.
 ================================================================================

 稳定版目前的功能：